jack-stanley/proeval/proeval/README.md

 ---

 ## 1b.
-BQEncoderSampler — Active Sampling with Neural Encoder (Case 2)
+BQEncoderSampler — Active Sampling with Neural Encoder (BQ-TPF)

 Uses a pre-trained neural encoder's φ embeddings and kernel for GP posterior updates instead of the linear prior.